-The Office of Research announces the FY 2024 cycle for the Faculty Seed Grants in the Sciences and Engineering.
+The Office of Research announces the FY 2025 cycle for the Faculty Seed Grants in the Sciences and Engineering.

 The goal of the Faculty Seed Grants in the Sciences and Engineering is to enable faculty to launch new, promising lines of research for which resources are currently not available.
 These seed grants are intended to fund pilot research generating preliminary data that will be leveraged to compete for externally funded grant/contract opportunities and contribute to a sustainable program of research and scholarship.
-Basic and applied research in the social, life, physical sciences and engineering are eligible for funding through this program.
+Basic and applied research in the social, life, physical sciences, and engineering are eligible for funding through this program.
 (Note: The Office of Research funds research grants in Humanities and Arts through a separate program managed by the Willson Center).

-The deadline for proposal submission is Wednesday, March 1, 2023.
+The deadline for proposal submission is Friday, March 1, 2024.

 Grants for successful applications will be awarded with a start date of July 1, 2024 (FY25).